shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-testing-tutorial.md

 address | Fetches contract's deployed address within the scenario

 # Scenario Methods
-The scenario we made in the above tutorial also provides us with various tools to verify , compute and show in HTML Output.
+The scenario we made in the above tutorial also provides us with various tools to verify, compute and show in HTML Output.

 ## Verify
 We can verify all the parameters of our storage or any condition using **verify** method.